Salaamun alaykum, dear readers!

 Conclusion

-This was one of the teachings of Rashad Khalifa, God’s Messenger of the Covenant, that God never violates His own laws, and thus He never ordered Abraham to sacrifice his own son.
+This was one of the teachings of Rashad Khalifa, God’s Messenger of the Covenant, that God never commands anyone to commit immoralities, therefore He never actually ordered Abraham to sacrifice his own son.
+The dream that Abraham saw about sacrificing his son likely came from Satan.

 In a way, these verses were a kind of test not just for Abraham, but for the Muslim community at large today.
 This tested whether we will have full confidence in God’s words and promises, including the promise that God never commands sin or immorality.